 Turn your phone off

-Lately I’ve been forbidding myself from looking at my phone after 10pm, because if I’m up staring at my phone screen before I go to bed it takes me HOURS to get to sleep.
+Lately, I’ve been forbidding myself from looking at my phone after 10 pm, because if I’m up staring at my phone screen before I go to bed it takes me HOURS to get to sleep.
 It’s also a great way of relaxing during the day when you just need a bit of alone time.
-If you can’t commit to turning your phone off, then at least put it on Do-Not-Disturb while you play some relaxing music.
+If you can’t commit to turning your phone off, then at least put it on Do-Not-Disturb or play some relaxing music.
 The internet is a great tool for information and education, but social media can be such a time-hog and can really take over your life.
 I think it’s so important to take a little break from it every now and again.

 Take a warm bath

 Kind of an obvious one, but there’s nothing better than slipping into a nice warm bath to soothe aching muscles and a tense mind.
-Use your best bath products, put your phone on silent, put on some relaxing music or get a good book or magazine, and just relax.
+Use your best bath products, put your phone on silent, light some scented candles, put on some relaxing music or get a good book or magazine, and just relax.

 Listen to music